Worth every penny.

 Specialty: Highlights about holidays at the resort

 I also loved the holiday stories we were told.
 Fun facts about both Disneyland and Disney California Adventure (DCA) during this time of year were shared all throughout the tour.
-Last year we found out that Disneyland features red and gold color themes while DCA has many blue highlights.
+Last time we found out that Disneyland features red and gold color themes while DCA has many blue highlights.
 You won’t find tinsel on the tree at Disneyland while the DCA tree is covered in it.
 And even the garlands are themed differently to reflect the times.

 It’s such a great tour you really don’t want to miss out on it.
 There isn’t special pricing for kids – everyone pays the same rate – but it is worth every penny.
-I took my 10-year old daughter and she loved it!
+I took my (then) 10-year old daughter and she loved it!
 There were other kids of varying ages with us, from 17 down to about 5 and all of them had smiles on their faces.
 If you get a chance, check out this tour, but make sure to make reservations in advance to insure you get a space.
 They are limited and it’s first come, first served.
 Take advantage of this great tour while it lasts!
 It’s only at the park during the winter holiday season.